 But I think it’s worthwhile to walk across Peng Lei Road to take in a different view of Peng Chau and the surrounding area.
 Plus, you will see a lot of locals fishing here.

 The day hike starts at the sign where it is pointing to Peng Yu Path.
-When you follow this trail, it will take you across the north part of Peng Chau Island where you will see several beaches and rock formations.
+When you follow this trail, it will take you across the north part of Peng Chau Island where you will see several quiet beaches and rock formations.

 Visit three secluded Peng Chau beaches